cyclus/cyclus.github.com/source/user/analysis_usecases.rst

 ====================================

-This section will attempt to document a number of primary data exploration use cases, based on this data.
+This section will attempt to document a number of primary data exploration use cases.
 For an overview of the information recorded in a
 |cyclus| simulation database, check out :doc:`dbdoc`.
 The two most common
 modes are explorations of the material flows and the facility histories.